 - Apply lubricant to your fingers.
 Make sure it’s a good lubricant without parabens or glycerin.

 - Insert 1 or 2 thumbs about half to 1 inch.

-- Apply gentle pressure down and out, diagonally for 1-2 min.
-Press straight down for 1-2 minutes.
+- Apply gentle pressure down and out diagonally for 1-2 min.
+Then, press straight down for 1-2 minutes.
 Use your fingers to make a “U” shape or smiley face shape.

 - Perform a few times per week for 3-5 minutes.